WHAT IS DOWN

 The comfort temperatures that we quote for Criterion sleeping bags assume that they are being used in average humidity conditions inside typically-sized 1 to 3 person tents (with a relatively small body of still air surrounding the sleeping bag).
 Use them in a drafty, unheated mountain hut in damp conditions and you will feel significantly colder.

-That said, independent tests, carried out on our models in compliance with British Standard BS4745 and ISO 5087-1, gave temperature performance figures that are as good as or better than we claim.
+That said, independent tests, carried out on our models in compliance with British Standard BS 4745 and ISO 5085-1, gave temperature performance figures that are as good as or better than we claim.

 DOWN versus SYNTHETIC INSULATION